elegoff/trade-processor/README.md

 * Tomcat as a web-container

 A servlet is dedicted to handling POST'd Json messages
-For the sake of simplicity and timing constraints, the same instance is used for the rendering phase (JSP) In a production mode, the JSP rendering should better be done  by a separate Tomcat instance.
+For the sake of simplicity and timing constraints, the same instance is used for the rendering phase (JSP).
+In a production mode, the JSP rendering should better be done  by a separate Tomcat instance.

 * MongoDB as a database

-It allows to stores two collections Trades and Processed Trades collects every posted documents as is.
+It allows to stores two collections  : 'Trades' and 'Processed'

-Also for simplicity , The database is configured with a single node, and the mongod process runs on same machine as the Tomcat instance.
+Also for simplicity , the database is configured with a single node, and the mongod process runs on same machine as the Tomcat instance.
-Better perfomance is expected if mongo is started in a separate box and configured with a cluster.
+Whereas better perfomance is expected if mongo is started in a separate box and configured with a cluster.

 Framework and Tools